Javran/poi-plugin-presortie/docs/Checklist.md

     {
       type: <string>,
       id: <number>,
+      enabled: <boolean>,
     }
     ```

     where every `Checklist` object must have a unique id.
+    also we will only check enabled items in the list

 - when `type` is `health`